 - Don't take a "delete everything" stance -- it's too risky and it's hard to prove you're not trying to cover something up.
 On the other hand, don't necessarily take a "save everything" stance.
 Not all information is equal.
 Saving everything can certainly help ensure that you've covered all your bases, but it can open up your organization to discovery risks, and perhaps worst of all, massive expenditures storing and administering everything long term.
 Find a middle ground when possible.

 - Don't go to your lawyer, ask for a retention policy and accept that he or she will know what to draw up for you.
 I've seen way too many cases in which lawyers who are not IT and compliance-savvy use a generic template that has absolutely no bearing on what the organization actually needs.
 This stresses the need to find legal counsel who knows this part of the law for your specific industry and business type.
-And finally,

 - Don't overlook the five tenets of information retention: